andrew-edwards/fitting-size-spectra/README.md

 **code/MLEbin/** - MLEbin method for likelihood when the data are only available in binned form.

 **code/recommend/** - recommended likelihood calculations and resulting plots of data and fitted size spectrum (Figure 6).

-Commit and push

-See if it says 'download ZIP' at home when not logged in.

-Add a release tag to GitHub.

-Download zip.

-Submit to MEE, along with other code.